Leaders in Minimally Invasive Procedures in NY and NJ.

-In the procedure, Dr. Q makes a small incision in the throat area, and uses an endoscope to help guide small instruments into the surgical area.
+In the procedure, our surgeon makes a small incision in the throat area, and uses an endoscope to help guide small instruments into the surgical area.
 These instruments are used to remove the damaged disc and clean out the area between the vertebrae.

 A bone graft is then inserted into the surgical area, and a metal plate is secured over the graft area.
 The bone graft is used to fuse the vertebrae together.
 Following surgery, your body begins its natural healing process and new bone cells grow around the graft.
 In 3 to 6 months, the bone graft should join the two vertebrae and form a solid bone structure.

 All types of surgery can involve risk, no matter how minimally invasive.
 If you are experiencing neck pain, you should talk with your doctor about all of your treatment options, both non-surgical and surgical.